 25 Things To Do In Tokyo At Night

-1- Start Your Night at Tokyo Metropolitan Building Observatory
+1- Start At Tokyo Metropolitan Building Observatory

 An impressive landmark in Shinjuku, Tokyo Metropolitan Building Observatory is a great place to start a night out in the city.